Limit distributions of branching Markov chains: Topological convergence of populations

 which is strictly positive by \thmref{thm:pos}.
 The identity (II) is then precisely the fact that \eqref{eq:li} is satisfied for all $\ph\in C(\Ks)$.
 Finally, the existence of a stochastically resolutive compactification obviously implies the transience of the underlying chain, and therefore (I) implies (III) in view of \corref{cor:cc}. \end{proof}

-In the course of the proof of \thmref{thm:kconv} we have seen, in formula \eqref{eq:norm}, that the norm of the limit measure $\ka_\Mb$ is the limit $W_\infty(\Mb)$ of the population martingale, whence we get the following. \note{V: Is there an example showing that just stochastic resolutivity (rather than Dirichlet regularity) is not sufficient for the convergence of the uniform distributions $\dol M_t\,$? -- W: good question.
-The typical examples will not work (nearest neighbour RW on a tree, where Dirichlet does not hold), because there one does have convergence of empirical distributions - my omitted proof.}
+In the course of the proof of \thmref{thm:kconv} we have seen, in formula \eqref{eq:norm}, that the norm of the limit measure $\ka_\Mb$ is the limit $W_\infty(\Mb)$ of the population martingale, whence we get the following.